libindic/sdk-common/docs/COMMON.md

 String lang = LanguageDetect.detectLanguage("बॆंगलूरु").get("बॆंगलूरु");
 ```

 The above function `LanguageDetect.detectLanguage(String);` accepts unicode string and returns a map (Text, Language)
- values are :
+with each word mapped to language.
+Language values are :

 ```
 "hi_IN" -  HINDI